-Interacting with strangers is likely to have effect on your mood?
+Interacting with strangers is likely to make your mood better.

-A study found that even brief interactions with strangers tended to improve people’s moods.
+A University of British Columbia study found that even brief interactions with strangers tended to improve people’s moods.
 Researchers theorize that people tend to try to impress strangers and act cheerful around them, which has the collateral effect of putting them in a better mood.

-You’re more likely to catch someone in a lie if you’re in a bad mood?
+You’re more likely to catch someone in a lie if you’re in bad mood

 Australian researchers studying the effect of mood on skepticism and trust found that people in a good mood are more trusting and people in a bad mood are more skeptical.
 People in a bad mood were more likely to detect when someone was being deceptive, while people in a good mood were more easily fooled

 A recent study found that people can “catch” happiness from happy people around them or become more depressed if they’re around people who are depressed.
 People’s happiness depends on the happiness of others with whom they are connected.